Music of Trinidad and Tobago: Bélé

 In the late 18th century when the French plantation owners and their Creole slaves came to Trinidad and Tobago, they brought with them a life style of "joie de vivre" to their plantations.
 At that time, the French held many balls at the Great Houses where they enjoyed doing many of the courtly dances of Europe.

 The house slaves, in their moments of leisure, took the dance to the field slaves and mimicked the dance of their masters.
 The slaves who worked in or around these houses quickly copied the style and dress.
-They showed off by doing ceremonious bows, making grand entrances, sweeping movements, graceful and gentle gliding steps which imitated the elegance of the French.
+They showed off by doing ceremonious bows, making grand entrances, sweeping movements, graceful and gentle gliding steps which imitated the perceived elegance of the French.
 The rhythmic quality of the bélé drums added spicy and yet subtle sensuality to the movements.
 There are more than 14 types of bélé dances including the Grand bélé and Congo bélé, with each performed to its own rhythms and chants.

-Tamboo-Bamboo
+Tamboo-bamboo

 Stick fighting and African percussion music were banned in 1881 from Trinidad Carnival, in response to the Canboulay Riots.
-They were replaced by bamboo sticks "Tamboo-Bamboo" (originally Tambour Bamboo) beaten together, which were themselves banned in turn.
-Tamboo-Bamboo evolved out of the ban which European colonizers imposed on drumming: dry, hollow bamboo poles were cut to varying lengths to produce different pitches when thumped against the ground.
+They were replaced by bamboo sticks called "tamboo-bamboo" (originally tambour bamboo) beaten together, which were themselves banned in turn.
+Tamboo-bamboo evolved out of the ban which European colonizers imposed on drumming: dry, hollow bamboo poles were cut to varying lengths to produce different pitches when thumped against the ground.
 In 1937 they reappeared, transformed as an orchestra of frying pans, dustbin lids and oil drums.
 These steelpans or pans are now a major part of the Trinidadian music.

-The first instruments developed in the evolution of steelpan were Tamboo-Bamboos, tunable sticks made of bamboo wood.
-Tamboo-Bamboo bands also included percussion of a (gin) bottle and spoon.
+The first instruments developed in the evolution of steelpan were tamboo-bamboos, tunable sticks made of bamboo wood.
+Tamboo-bamboo bands also included percussion of a (gin) bottle and spoon.
 By the mid-1930s, bits of metal percussion were being used in the tamboo bamboo bands.

 Kaiso

 Kaiso is a type of music popular in Trinidad and Tobago, Grenada, Barbados, St. Lucia and Dominica.
 It originated from West African call and response songs, and later evolved into calypso music.

-Kaiso music has its origins in West African call and response songs (particularly in present-day Nigeria) which were brought over by the slaves who (in the early history of the art form) used them to sing about their masters and ways to gain their freedom.
+Kaiso music has its origins in West African call and response songs (particularly in present-day Nigeria) which were brought over by the slaves who (in the early history of the art form) used them to sing about their masters and ways to gain their freedom, such as Gros Jean, who is sometimes regarded as the first “Calypsonian”.
 The people would also gather in "kaiso" tents where a griot or lead singer would lead them in song.
 Many early kaisos were sung in French Creole by a "chantwell".
 Kaiso songs are generally narrative in form and often have a cleverly concealed political subtext.

 After Emancipation of slavery, the chantwell would sing call-and-response chants called lavways, lionizing and cheering on champion stickfighters.
 This form of music gradually evolved into the modern day calypso.